Resume Writing

 Rule #5: No Tables, No Text Boxes, No Columns

 ATS systems struggle with any non-linear text placement.
-Tables merge cells in unpredictable ways.
-Text boxes float outside the normal document flow.
+Tables merge cells unpredictably.
+Text boxes float outside normal flow.
 Columns split text into parallel streams the parser can’t reconcile.

 Fix: Use tabs or simple spacing for alignment.
-If you need to separate information, use line breaks and bullet points.
+Line breaks and bullet points for separation.

-Rule #6: Submit as a Clean File — No Password Protection
+Rule #6: Submit a Clean File — No Password Protection

 Also: flatten your file.
 No tracked changes, no comments, no embedded fonts, no macros.
 Just clean content.